Quafadas/vecxt/readme.md

 Making cross platform, compute intense vector problems less... vexing.

+Vecxt aims to free you from the Architectural tyranny of having to choose which platform you run your

 ## What is it?

 Aims to provide convienent and intuitive syntax for vector computations, whilst guaranteeing best-in-class performance on all platforms.